Resources and Links: Programs

 Restorative Justice Ireland Network

 Works to raise awareness and stimulate interest in restorative justice throughout Ireland.
-Aims to promote restorative justice as an effective way of coping with crime and its effects; network between persons and agencies interested in developing restorative justice and give them a vehicle for sharing information, good practices, research and information about training opportunities; to link restorative justice in Ireland with developments in other parts of the world and contribute to international dialogue and earning; to facilitate application of restorative justice principles into specific programmes and initiatives in Ireland.
+Aims to promote restorative justice as an effective way of coping with crime and its effects; network between persons and agencies interested in developing restorative justice and give them a vehicle for sharing information, good practices, research and information about training opportunities; to link restorative justice in Ireland with developments in other parts of the world and contribute to international dialogue and earning; to facilitate the application of restorative justice principles into specific programs and initiatives in Ireland.
 Established in 2997 and steered by a number of voluntary and statutory agencies in North and South.

 SOUTH AFRICA